TPD Claims – Your Complete Guide.

 Here are three questions that will help you understand if you’re eligible:

-1. Has an illness or injury stopped you from working for three or more months?
+- Has an illness or injury stopped you from working for three or more months?

-2. Does it look like you won’t be able to return to work?
+- Does it look like you won’t be able to return to work?

-3. Do you have superannuation?
+- Do you have superannuation?

 If you answered yes to these questions, then you may be eligible to make a TPD claim.
 Different policies have different provisions and definitions, but this article explains how to find out if you qualify to make a TPD claim.

-With some TPD claims in Australia, you don’t necessarily have to be unfit for all work to make a successful TPD claim.
+With some TPD claims in Australia, you don’t necessarily have to be unfit for all work to make a successful claim.

 It all depends on the definition of TPD in your policy.
 It might cover you for:

-• Being unlikely to be able to return to work in your occupation
+- Being unlikely to be able to return to work in your occupation

-• Being unlikely to be able to return to work in any occupation
+- Being unlikely to be able to return to work in any occupation

 Our specialist TPD lawyers can look at your superannuation fund (or funds) and advise you about your TPD entitlements.
 We provide free advice over the phone, so it’s worth calling to find out what you can claim.

-How do you successfully claim TPD?
+How do you claim TPD?

-Expert tip: The key to successful TPD claims is completing the application thoroughly and providing all the necessary documents, such as medical records or workers compensation files, to substantiate your claim.
+TPD claim expert tip: The key to successful TPD claims is completing the application thoroughly and providing all the necessary documents, such as medical records or workers compensation files, to substantiate your claim.
 However, since most people have never lodged a TPD claim before, they end up in a position where they’re simply responding to ad-hoc requests from the superannuation provider or the insurer, which can be a lengthy and frustrating process.
 If you make even one error during this process it can seriously jeopardise the success of your claim.

-This is why many people use one of our specialist TPD lawyers to manage their TPD super claims on their behalf.
+This is why many people use one of our specialist Sydney TPD lawyers to manage their TPD super claims on their behalf.
 At Law Partners, we have a team of TPD specialists who can handle your claim for you on a no win no fee basis, so you only need to pay us after you receive your lump sum.

 Why would a TPD claim be denied?